hathibelagal-dev/instantpolyglot/docs/eng/Hungarian.md

 | ti | olvas**tok** | olvas**sátok** |
 | ők | olvas**nak** | olvas**sák** |

-The definite conjugation is used when the object is definite (e.g., "I read the book"), while the indefinite is used otherwise.
+The definite conjugation is used when the object is definite (e.g., “I read the book”), while the indefinite is used otherwise.

 #### Past tense